Testing new releases and updates

 security-testing for two weeks before migrating to

-current-testing until they have been sufficiently tested by the community, which can weeks or even months, depending on the amount of feedback received (see Providing Feedback).
+current-testing until they have been sufficiently tested by the community, which can last weeks or even months, depending on the amount of feedback received (see Providing feedback).

 “Sufficient testing” is, in practice, a fluid term that is up the developers’ judgment.
 In general, it means either that no negative feedback and at least one piece of positive feedback has been received or that the package has been in

 current-testing for long enough, depending on the component and the complexity of the changes.

 A limitation of the current testing setup is that it is only possible to migrate the most recent version of a package from